Affiliate links on Android Authority may earn us a commission. Learn more.

 The ITU defines punch as “whether the strokes on drums and bass are reproduced with clout, almost as if you can feel the blow.
 The ability to effortlessly handle large volume excursions without compression (compression is heard as level variations that are smaller than one would expect from the perceived original sound).”
 Fair enough, but what does that signify when you’re listening to something?

-First, let’s start with “compression” (which is also defined by the ITU) — not to be confused with audio file format compression.
+First, let’s start with “compression” (also defined by the ITU) — not to be confused with audio file format compression.
 Audio that is “compressed” means it doesn’t have a wide dynamic range.
 That is, the difference between quiet and loud portions is narrow.
 Thus, “punchy” bass has an ample difference between quiet and loud drums, for instance.
 “Clout” means a heavy blow or impact.
 Adding that gives us bass that sounds like a drummer has made heavy, hard hits from sticks onto drums in a song.

 All of these ITU standard terms get real definitions, and we can use them consistently.